nhoizey/obsidian-vault-template/Obsidian vault template/README.md

 > [CustomJS](https://github.com/saml-dev/obsidian-custom-js) is a plugin for Obsidian that allows users to write custom Javascript that you can call anywhere you can write JS — including `dataviewjs` blocks and `templater` templates.

 ## Templater

+> [Templater](https://github.com/SilentVoid13/Templater) is a plugin that adds a template language, that lets you insert **variables** and **functions** results into your notes.
+It will also let you execute JavaScript code manipulating those variables and functions.

+It also allows defining default templates for notes created in some folders.

+For example, when you create a new note in the [[03.
+Rolodex/Companies]] or [[03.
+Rolodex/People]] folders, the relevant [[Template - Company]] and [[Template - People]] templates are used.

+A more complex use case is when you create a new note in the [[01.
+Work]] folder or its sub folders.
+The [[Template - People or Meeting notes]] template is automatically used, and contains some logic to decide if the note creation is for some [[Template - Meeting notes]] (you created the note from scratch in the folder), or a new [[Template - People]] note (you clicked a link inside another note from this folder).

 ## ICS